inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 # LAMP Desktop
-## *This is not secure, not for a production server!*
-*This is for your local desktop developer environment only!*

-Set up your PHP/MySQL developer environment directly in Ubuntu, rather than WAMPP or XAMPP in Windows, and all that "jazz"...
+## *Set up your PHP/MySQL developer environment directly in Ubuntu, rather than WAMPP or XAMPP in Windows, and all that "jazz"...*
+*This is for your local desktop developer environment only, not secure for production!*

 1. `sudo apt install mysql-server php lamp-server^`
 2. Turn on the PHP-MySQL functionality in your `php.ini` file